+Who should consider taking this course?
 Students with a keen interest in working with metal and metalworking tools.

-Taking the time to produce quality projects.
+The most challenging aspect about this course is: Taking the time to produce quality projects.

 Gaining skills in the use of metalworking tools and machines.
 Taking home quality, completed practical projects that you are proud of.